– Secret Place Insights –

 Finally, I thought of my Father, my Heavenly Father, and how I had ignored Him that very morning.
 With that awareness, my heart sunk deeper.
 I sighed with regret.
-God was even lonelier for me, than I was for my children.
-He had to be, for God was, is, love, the source of perfect love, the provider of all love, the example of unending love.
+God is even lonelier for me, than I am for my children.
+He has to be, for God is love, the source of perfect love, the provider of all love, the example of unending love.
 And, I had passed up meeting with Him that very morning.

 Throughout the Bible, Scripture reveals that God is love.
-Surely He is, for He lovingly meets individually with His children hundreds, no, thousands, of times.
-Well, He actually meets with them as long as they are willing.
+Surely He is, for He lovingly, willingly, meets individually with His children.
+He meets with them as long as they are willing.

 But that day, I walked passed my desk, and ignored the fact that He was waiting.
 I had straightened a few things in the room, and kept on moving.
 A child-of-God walked right passed the place for meeting privately with the Father, as if He did not exist.